piejanssens/premiumizer/README.md

 ## Web Interface
 By default, premiumizer's web interface listens on port 5000.
-When premiumizer is running you can access it at http://localhost:5000/ If premiumizer is running on a different PC replace localhost with that computer's IP.
+When premiumizer is running you can access it at http://127.0.0.1:5000/ If premiumizer is running on a different PC replace Bind ip in settings with that computer's IP.

 ## Installation